 - Common bile duct: This can be embedded in the pancreas.
 Cancer of the pancreatic head can block the common bile duct, which results in obstructive jaundice.

 - Superior mesenteric artery and vein: The vessels run dorsally to the head of the pancreas and emerge on the front side at the pancreatic notch.
 This is where they are entwined by the uncinate process.
 Cancer of the pancreatic head can spread to these two vessels, which can lead to circulatory disorders in several organs.

 - Splenic artery and vein: The splenic artery is located on the upper margin of the pancreas, while the splenic vein runs deeper and behind the gland.

 Malformations of the pancreas

-If the ventral and dorsal pancreatic anlages do not merge during pancreatic development, a pancreas divisum occurs, which is characterized by two separate glands.
-The merging of the two pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranial lying minor duodenal papilla.
-This is a quite frequent abnormality, which mostly does not cause any symptoms.
+If the ventral and dorsal pancreatic anlages do not merge during development of the pancreas, a pancreas divisum occurs, which is characterized by two separate glands.
+The merging of the two pancreatic ducts stops here so that they can flow separately into the duodenum: the major pancreatic duct at the major duodenal papilla and the minor pancreatic duct at the more cranially positioned minor duodenal papilla.
+This is a frequently occurring abnormality, which mostly does not cause any symptoms.
 In some cases, this anomaly is associated with recurrent episodes of pancreatitis.
 However, its role as a predisposition for pancreatitis is controversial.

-During the development of the pancreas, a part of the ventral anlage (the right bud) moves around the duodenum from a dorsal location, while the other part (the left bud) regresses.
+During the development of the pancreas, a part of the ventral anlage (the right bud) moves around the duodenum from a dorsal location, whereas the other part (the left bud) regresses.
 If this regression does not occur, the left bud rotates around the duodenum ventrally and fuses with the right bud, which results in an annular pancreas: The descending part of the duodenum is encircled by pancreatic tissue.
 This rare anomaly can cause duodenal atresia.